-- Store and process biological samples for analyses of endocrinology, parasitology and reproductive physiology
+- Store and process biological samples for downstream analyses of endocrinology, parasitology and reproductive physiology

-- Manage and work in a laboratory like no other.
+- Manage and work on a team and in a laboratory like no other.

 We are currently recruiting participants with the following requirements.
 If you are uncertain if you are eligible, contact us to confirm.